Image

 • The plan pays 80% of your prescription drug costs, and you pay 20%.

-• Except for emergencies, you, your doctor, or a family member need to pre-certify any inpatient hospital admissions and certain outpatient services through Prime Dx; otherwise, the medical services may not be covered and/or medically necessary in which case the participant would be responsible for all charges.
-Prime Dx should be notified on the first business day following an emergency hospitalization and within 30 days of a participant learning she is pregnant.
-Learn more about utilization review with Prime Dx.
+• Except for emergencies, you, your doctor, or a family member need to pre-certify any inpatient hospital admissions and certain outpatient services; otherwise, the medical services may not be covered and/or medically necessary in which case the participant would be responsible for all charges.

 • Once you reach your annual "out-of-pocket" maximum, the plan pays 100% of the cost for the remainder of the calendar year.
 Keep in mind, the out-of-pocket maximum for out-of-network services is much higher—you really save by going to network providers!
 The out-of-pocket maximum now includes deductibles, co-pays and co-insurance.